swaroopdhadkar/js-hindi-youtube/README.md

 # js-hindi-youtube
-A repo for JAvascript series.
+A repo for Javascript series.